 If you come across a dog that has been left in the car on a warm day, call the Police.
-They will be able to take appropriate action, if necessary breaking into the car to release the dog.”
+They will be able to take appropriate action if necessary breaking into the car to release the dog.”

 If you want to help your dog stay calm in the heat, you could also try a special doggy treat for your pooch like CBD dog treats.

 This advice comes from an Australian website and they are surely better at coping with the heat than we are here in the UK!
-They explain how to spot when your dog may be in distress due to the heat – for example vomiting, drooling, heaving panting, diarrhea or seizures.
+They explain how to spot when your dog may be in distress due to the heat – for example vomiting, drooling, heaving panting, diarrhoea or seizures.

-Even if you think your pet has only suffered a mild case of heatstroke, the internal damage can be lasting so you should always take your dog to the vet for a check up.
+Even if you think your pet has only suffered a mild case of heatstroke, the internal damage can be lasting so you should always take your dog to the vet for a checkup.

 Pin for later: